information

 2. Identify specific records in the request.
 Requesters must identify and describe the records sought with as much specificity as possible, including a date range and the record title, if known.

 3. Request existing records.
-The City is required to provide existing public records in response to records requests.
+The City is only required to provide existing public records in response to records requests.
 It is not required to create documents to respond to public records requests.
-The City will fulfill requests for records that exist up to the date the public record request is submitted.
+The City will fulfill requests for records that exist up to the date and time the public record request is submitted.
 Records responding to a public records request which are not otherwise publicly available will be released through the Portland Public Records Request Center.
-Requesters seeking to inspect or obtain copies of records on a continuing basis must submit new, successive records requests for each date range, which cannot extend beyond the date the public records request is submitted.
+Requesters seeking to inspect or obtain copies of records on a continuing basis must submit new, successive records requests for each date range, which cannot extend beyond the date and time the public records request is submitted.

-4. Use the Request Center for all written communication after a request has been submitted.
-All written communications regarding a request should go through the Portland Public Records Request Center.
+4. Use the Public Records Request Center for all written communication after a request has been submitted.
 Please do not email or write to public records responders outside of the Request Center which can lead to confusion and delay.
 However, if you need to call and discuss a request with a public records responder, their contact information should be on messages sent to you or on the central contact list.

 7. The City might not consider information submitted after a request is closed.
 If a request has been closed, any additional information provided by the requester may not be considered, and the requester should submit a new request.
 For example, if a request requires a waiver or release, and the request is closed for not having provided the waiver or release, the requester may be asked to submit a new request.